Art and Branding – The Secret Love Affair

 Branding is how your customers will identify with your business.

-It is the expertly designed logo they see and know it is you.
+It is the expertly designed logo they see and know, is you.

 It is a visual representation that when a customer sees it automatically associate it with that company like a name, font or set of colours.